potaito/potaito.github.io/_posts/2022-12-28-i-moved-from-keepass-to-bitwarden.md

 - Some bad guy wants to steal my password

 ## Conclusion
 I realized that my laziness was starting to become a problem.
 The way I managed my passwords with an offline password manager was too cumbersome.
-So much in fact, that I started taking short cuts by re-using old passwords.
+So much in fact, that I started taking shortcuts by re-using old passwords.
 Eventually I would come back and change them (yeah, right!), but maybe not always (actually, never).

 After accepting these facts, I also reconsidered online password managers.
 In fact, I reconsidered so much, that I started using one.
 Now I have most passwords in one place, they are in perfect sync accross all devices, and a person of trust has access to a select few passwords in case something happens.
 Since we are both using Bitwarden, this was fairly easy to set up.
 We just created our own private organization with a few shared passwords in it.